agrc/api.mapserv.utah.gov/README.md

 ### Configure Kubernetes

-`configMaps` are required to override the default configurations for production use.
+`configMaps` are required to override the default configurations for different uses.

-app-config for mounting [appsettings.json](src/api/appsettings.json).
+The kubernetes manifests expect an `app-config` for mounting our custom dotnet [appsettings.json](src/api/appsettings.json).
 From the root execute

 - `kubectl create configmap app-config --from-file=appsettings.json=./.kube/appsettings.json`

-With the cluster created, the configmap available, now we can deploy the manifests to create our services.
+With the cluster created and the config map available, we can deploy the manifests to create our services.

 - `kubectl apply -f .kube`